 Implants vs. Traditional Dentures: A Comparison Worth Considering

 Many older patients who once relied on dentures find that dental implants offer a life-changing alternative.
 Traditional dentures can shift or slip, require frequent adjustments, and don’t prevent bone loss, which can lead to a sunken facial appearance over time.
 Dental implants, on the other hand, anchor directly into the jawbone, helping preserve bone volume and maintain facial structure.
-This could lead to not only better oral function but also improved comfort and self-esteem.
+This could lead not only to better oral function but also to improved comfort and self-esteem.

 The Personalized Path to Your Best Smile

-At Woodbridge Dentistry, we don’t believe in one-size-fits-all answers.
+At our Woodbridge dentistry, we don’t believe in one-size-fits-all answers.
 Every smile and every patient’s situation is unique.
 If you’re concerned about age, health conditions, or how dental implants might fit into your life now and in the years ahead, we encourage you to talk with us.
 A personalized consultation with Dr. Cavallo includes a thorough look at your oral health, jawbone status, and smile goals so you can make an informed decision that’s right for you.
 Contact our office to schedule an appointment and learn how we could help you regain confidence, comfort, and a smile that lasts a lifetime.